-The miniature winter trees shown here are made from layers of simple cut paper snowflakes.
-These are an easy school or club project for children, provided you help line up the sizes of squares needed for each tree, and use lightweight paper which cuts easily in many layers.
-This is a great study in geometry!
-You can make the snowflakes to the simple twelve branched design shown in these instrucions or assemble them from snowflakes cut to your own designs.
+These miniature winter trees are made from layers of simple cut paper snowflakes.
+They are an easy school or club project for children.
+You can make the snowflakes to the simple 12-branched design shown in these instructions, or assemble them from snowflakes cut to your own designs.

-The trick in making these trees is to use paper which folds well.
-I used 20 lb paper as it was easier to cut through multiple folds, than even slightly heavier 24 lb paper.
-Depending on the size of the tree you want to make, you will need two to three sheets of letter sized paper for each tree.
+The trick in making these trees is to use paper that folds well—20-pound paper is easier to cut through multiple folds than even slightly heavier 24-pound paper.
+Depending on the size of the tree you want to make, you will need two to three sheets of letter-sized paper for each tree.

 02 of 10

-Measure and Cut the Paper for a Snowflake Tree Trunk
+Measure and Cut the Paper for the Trunk

-To make the trunk for a miniature snowflake tree you want to cut a triangle of fairly stiff paper.
-I used pieces of recycled brown kraft paper from a grocery bag, but printer weight paper will work as well.
+To make the trunk for a miniature snowflake tree, you need to cut a triangle of fairly stiff paper.
+This example uses pieces of recycled brown kraft paper from a grocery bag, but a printer weight paper will work as well.

 Set the Height of Your Snowflake Tree

 The tallest side of the right-angle triangle determines the height of the snowflake tree.
 Paper snowflakes will be set along the trunk every 1/2 to 1 inch (1 to 2 centimeters).